fermi-ad/slack-usage/docs/README.md

 It is important to know that in case of urgency or a situation where an immediate response, DND can be bypassed and overridden.
 However, it is important to respect colleagues’ DND, except if the situation calls for otherwise.

+### Subscribing and unsubscribing to threads

+If you respond to a thread, you will be subscribed to replies in that thread.

+If there's a top level message thread that you want to follow but don't want to send a message, you can click "..." on the right side menu and "Get notified about new replies".

+If you are subscribed to a thread and don't want new notifications, you can do the same by clicking "..." on the right side menu and "Turn off notifications for replies".

+If you want to follow all replies in all threads in a channel, you can click on the channel name at the top of a channel then click the notification section with the bell.
+There you will see a pop-up with "More notification options" and there's a checkbox with "Get notified about all replies and show them in your Threads view" as well as many other notification options.

 ## Managing channels

 ### Use Group DMs